General Information and Policies for Continuing Education

 The Danielsen Institute offers several kinds of continuing education programs.

-Our Professional Development seminar offers practice-oriented continuing education program to help licensed mental health professionals improve their clinical services, especially in the domains of psychotherapy, assessment, and consultation.
-We utilize expert presenters to provide programming appropriate for professionals in independent practice.
+Our Professional Development seminar offers a practice-oriented continuing education program to help licensed mental health professionals improve their clinical services, especially in the domains of psychotherapy, assessment, and consultation.
+We utilize expert presenters to provide programming appropriate for psychologists, social workers, psychiatrists, and other licensed mental health professionals in clinical practice.

 The Danielsen Institute sponsors a biennial conference which focuses on the integration of spirituality and psychotherapy.
 This event may be of interest to mental health professionals, clergy, and others with interest in these disciplines.